 - Using pasteurized eggs is a good idea, if you can’t find them at your market then it’s super-easy to do it yourself!
 See below for instructions.

 - I used a very large and deep pie dish for this recipe, if you have the standard 9″ pans then I recommend HALVING the filling.
-If you have extra filling just pour it into a glass and refrigerate.
+If you have extra chocolate pie filling then just pour it into a glass and refrigerate.
 It’s a perfect chocolate mousse for later!

 Frequently Asked Questions

 I don’t know if you’re in this habit already but if not then tenting your crusts with tin foil for most of the bake drastically cuts down on singed edges.
 Just fold a long piece of foil in half lengthwise and gently wrap around the crust before baking.
 You can remove halfway through or so and allow the crust to get golden brown just as the center bakes.

 - You’ll need a digital thermometer, a pot, and some water.
 Place the eggs in a small pot filled with enough water to cover the eggs by at least an inch.